owid/owid-grapher/adminSiteServer/readme.md

-# Admin Site
+# Admin Site Server

-This is the project that contains the express backend and React frontend for authors to create charts and perform other admin tasks.
+This is the project that contains the express backend for authors to create vis and perform other admin tasks.
 The backend also contains some development apis and tools.

 ## Using